AlbertoSabater/AlbertoSabater.github.io/_posts/2017-06-29-Paraphrase-identification.md

 ## What didn't work

 At the beginning of the competition, I tried to do feature engineering with a [Correspondence Analysis](http://www.mathematica-journal.com/2010/09/an-introduction-to-correspondence-analysis/).
 Using this unsupervised learning technique, from a contingency matrix with the count of each possible word for each question, I would be able to represent each word or question in a multidimensional space where similar words or questions are close to each other.
 In this way, these vectors allow similarity and distance calculation.
-This method would also allow clustering or calculating word or question embeddings, to feed an upper model.
+This method would also allow clustering or calculating word or question representations, to feed an upper model.

 However, I realized (too late) that this technique wasn't scalable at all.
 The contingency matrix was so big that it didn't fit in memory.
 So, I had to discard this method.